podonoghue/T962a_Oven_Controller/docs/README.md

 * Support up to two external thermocouples (with expansion board)
 * Supports up to 10 profiles stored in non-voltile memory
 * The current configuration is also stored in non-voltile memory
-* Uses additional SSD to completely separate the low-voltage and high-voltage components
+* Uses an additional SSD to completely separate the low-voltage and high-voltage components

 **Requirements**
 * It uses a Kinetis microcontroller so requires a compatible programmer e.g. USBDM